 Tor Eigeland Biography

-Tor Eigeland is an internationally recognised photojournalist.
-Norwegian born, Tor has had a long and distinguished career contributing to such prestigious publications as Time, Newsweek, Fortune, The New York Times, Rutas del Mundo, Aftenposten, Aramco World Magazine, National Geographic Traveler as well as ten book projects for the National Geographic Society’s Special Publications.
-Tor Eigeland is both a photographer and writer.
+Tor Eigeland was an internationally recognised photojournalist.
+Norwegian born, Tor had a long and distinguished career contributing to such prestigious publications as Time, Newsweek, Fortune, The New York Times, Rutas del Mundo, Aftenposten, Aramco World Magazine, National Geographic Traveler as well as ten book projects for the National Geographic Society’s Special Publications.
+Tor Eigeland was both a photographer and writer.

 Educated at Oslo’s prestigious School of Commerce, at McGill University in Montreal and the University of the Americas in Mexico, Tor then studied at the University of Miami’s School of Photojournalism under Wilson Hicks, renowned former Picture and then Executive Editor of Life Magazine – the magazine of the day, along with National Geographic.
-Tor has lived in various countries and speaks several languages, including some Arabic.
-He is particularly at home in the Middle East and Hispanic worlds.
+Tor lived in various countries and spoke several languages, including some Arabic.
+He was particularly at home in the Middle East and Hispanic worlds.

-Tor Eigeland now lives in south west England where he has been working on a book, a lookback at his very full life.
-Tor Eigeland’s new book Stuff Happens – the Far from Humdrum life of a Photojournalist, illustrated with 270 photos from across the world, is now available to purchase.
+Tor Eigeland lived in south west England where he published a book, looking back at his very full life.
+Tor Eigeland’s book Stuff Happens – the Far from Humdrum life of a Photojournalist, illustrated with 270 photos from across the world, is now available to purchase.

 Tor Eigeland – A more personal account